-If your child's application for a place at the school is unsuccessful, you will be informed why admission was refused and given information about the process for hearing appeals.
-If you wish to appeal, you must set out the grounds for your appeal in writing and send it to the following address:
+If your child's application for a place at one of our trust's schools is unsuccessful, you will be informed why admission was refused and given information about the process for hearing appeals.
+If you wish to appeal, you must set out the grounds for your appeal in writing by completing an appeal form online at www.nottinghamcity.gov.uk/schooladmissions or by contacting Nottingham City School Admissions Team for a form on Tel: 0115 841 5568 or email schooladmissions@nottinghamcity.gov.uk You have 28 days to lodge an appeal from the date of the decision letter.
+You will be informed of the timescale for the appeal process ten days before the first hearing is scheduled.